willian/neat/README.md

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

 Neat is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
-Tweet your questions or suggestions to [@bourbonsass](https://twitter.com/bourbonsass) and while you’re at it follow us too.
+Tweet your questions or suggestions to [@bourbonsass](https://twitter.com/bourbonsass) and while you're at it follow us too.

 ## License

-Copyright © 2012–2014 [thoughtbot, inc](http://thoughtbot.com).
+Copyright &copy; 2012-2014 [thoughtbot, inc](http://thoughtbot.com).
 Neat is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).